Back to Home Page

 The two action drawings are shown below for comparison: Mark I - left; Mark II - right.

-It may be observed that the apertures on the underside of both the Mark I and II receivers above are identical.
+It may be observed that the apertures on the underside of both the Mark I and II receivers above are identical, with the exception of the Mk.II's magazine way.
 However, the previous drawing of a mark I barrel and action is at variance, although the cut-outs are apparently the same as those of our Cadet rifle, the configuration of which is illustrated below.
 Neither of the two exploded drawings above show the irregularly shaped hole through which the ejector prongs protrude into the bolt-way.
 Whether this may be down to the currency of the drawings, or alterations in design, is unclear, but the drawings are understood to be the latest publicly available from Savage.
+There certainly seeems to have been minor modification of the receiver from what is shown in the drawings, but it would be interesting to compare the Cadet rifle with a current commercial model to see if there is any difference.

 There are two barrel bedding bolts, the rearmost of which also acts as the front trigger-guard fixing, while the forward bedding bolt is close to the front of the action body - passing through the fore-end wood just over an inch aft of the accessory rail.
 The rear lug of the trigger guard is fastened with a simple wood screw.
 The two large bush-like bolts, at the lower centre of the above photograph, hold the extractor plate against the underside of the receiver; the rearmost (left hand) one of these is also the front mounting bolt for the trigger mechanism.
 These bolts are internally threaded, and the rear barrel bedding bolt screws through the trigger-guard into the latter one.
 They are tightened into the receiver by an internal Allen-type hex-key.
 Whilst not knowing the actual torque figure for setting these screws, it was notedt on removal that they were unexpectedly easy to undo.